 Just before school ends for the year, we transplant the grown seedlings to our school perennial herb gardens.
 When these plants are mature, the students who planted them will be three years older, and able to mentor younger students in harvesting, drying and preparing tea from them.

-This is a gift for ourselves, the earth and each other.
+This is a gift for ourselves, the earth, and the next seven generations.